webdriverio/webdriverio/website/docs/ocr-testing/getting-started.md

 :::note
 This module uses Tesseract as an OCR engine.
 By default, it will verify if you have a local installation of Tesseract installed on your system, if so, it will use that.
 If not, it will use the [Node.js Tesseract.js](https://github.com/naptha/tesseract.js) module which is automatically installed for you.

+If you want to speed up the image processing then the advice is to use a locally installed version of Tesseract.
+See also [Test execution time](./more-test-optimization#using-a-local-installation-of-tesseract).
 :::

 Instruction on how to install Tesseract as a system dependency on your local system can be found [here](https://tesseract-ocr.github.io/tessdoc/Installation.html).